-3.4 Other Categories:
+3.4 OTHER CATEGORIES

-1. based on clientele: In the US and some other countries, hotels are also classified based on the clientele or guest patronage, i.e. the targeted market.
-This means hotels cater to the specific soup of guests only, for example, some hotels cater to families only while some other may cater to commercial men only' Similarly' there may be hotels which may cater to men only or women only.
-Probably the beginning of organizations such as YMCA (Young Men's Christians Associations') and YWCA (Young women's Christian Association) started with this concept only'.
+1. On the basis of clientele: In the U S and some other countries hotels are also classified on the basis of the clientele or guest patronage, i.e. the targeted market.
+This means hotels cater to specific soup of guests only, for example some hotels cater to families only while some other may cater to commercial man only' Similarly' there may be hotels which may cater to men only or women only.
+Probably the beginning of organization such as YMCA (Young Mens Christians Associations') and YWCA (Young women's Christian Association) started with this concept only'.

-In some cases, we find the patronage or clientele base classification may include hotels for sportsmen only.
+In some cases, we find the patronage or clientele base classification may include hotels for sports man only.
 The type of patronage to which one hotel caters gives it a separate character.
-The type of classification of hotels on patronage, on the basis, was a consumer in olden days, nowadays such classification it is very difficult for the hotel to get the business after the market gets saturated.
+The type of classification of hotels on patronage, on the basis was consumer in olden days, nowadays such classification it is very difficult to hotel to get the business after market gets saturated.